BetonQuest/BetonQuest/documentation/User-Documentation/Conversations.md

     === "tellraw"
         Also a chat output.
 The user can click on the options instead of typing them.
     === "slowtellraw"
-        The same as `tellraw` but the NPC`s text is printed line by line, delayed by 0.5 seconds.
+        The same as `tellraw` but the NPC's text is printed line by line, delayed by 0.5 seconds.
     === "chest"
         A chest GUI with clickable buttons where the NPC's text and options will be shown as item lore.